Baby Carrier Comfort

 Babywearing is an incredible parenting tool.
 All parents carry their babies and children in their arms.
 Using a sling simply means you can carry them and use your hands at the same time!

 There is no one sling that is the comfiest.
 There are huge numbers of styles and brands on the market, which all suit different needs, body shapes and babies’ ages and stages.
 Choosing a sling is a bit like choosing shoes or a bra: different types and sizes suit different people, so it’s worth trying on a few before you buy.

 Our experienced Consultants can advise you on sling safety, comfort and positioning, so you can make the most of the sling you have or choose one that’s perfect for you.

-‘Arms out’ is a great alternative to a ‘facing out’, which can put unnecessary strain on your back as baby’s weight is pulled forwards.
-At this age babes can also be carried on your hip, or on your back (once they are starting to sit upright.)
+4. ‘Arms out’ is a great alternative to a ‘facing out’, which can put unnecessary strain on your back as baby’s weight is pulled forwards.
+At this age, babes can also be carried on your hip, or on your back (once they are starting to sit upright.)

-Slings should always support baby along the width of their seated body, from knee pit to knee-pit, so their knees are higher that their bum and their pelvis is tucked in and upwards.
+5. Slings should always support your baby along the width of their seated body, from knee pit to knee-pit, so their knees are higher than their bum and their pelvis is tucked in and upwards.
 The is the optimum position for a baby’s developing hips, supports their whole physiology, and will help spread their weight around your body.

 Get in touch if you’d like help getting comfortable in your sling or carrier.